 6 Equivalencies between fractions, decimals and percentages

 Fractions, decimals and percentages are different ways of saying the same thing.
-It’s an important skill to learn about the relationships (or ‘equivalencies’) between fractions, decimals and percentages as they are commonly used throughout the construction and engineering sector.
+It’s an important skill to learn about the relationships (or ‘equivalencies’) between fractions, decimals and percentages to make sure you are getting the better deal.

 Here are some common equivalencies.
 Try to memorise them – you will come across them a lot in everyday situations: